 “I am so proud of the spirit of excellence that Professor Ziebart and Coach Wesley Falwell demand from the team,” said Mark Horstemeyer, Engineering School dean.
 “They and the students really want to win.
 I think they will have a great shot at winning next year.”

 Liberty’s HPV, the Aero, is made of lightweight metal tubing and is capable of speeds up to 40 miles per hour with a turning radius of less than 3 meters.
-Essentially a three-wheeled recumbent cycle, it operates through a system of pedals and a chain, has turning signals and break lights, and, if it were able to have been driven in a competition, it would have included an air foil to minimize wind resistance.
+Essentially a three-wheeled recumbent cycle, it operates through a system of pedals and a chain, has turning signals and brake lights, and, if it were able to have been driven in a competition, it would have included an airfoil to minimize wind resistance.